10 Foolproof Snack Combos

 Sliced Banana + Peanut Butter = Mini Banana “Sandwiches”

-Filled with plant-based protein, carbs, and fiber, this combo is a standout choice any time of day, but especially if you want to nosh on something before or after a workout.
+Filled with plant-based protein, carbs, and fibre, this combo is a standout choice any time of day, but especially if you want to nosh on something before or after a workout.
 Try making one-bite sandwiches with two slices of banana and a dollop of peanut butter, or whatever nut butter you have on hand.

 Part-Skim Cottage Cheese + Frozen Raspberries = Raspberry “Cheesecake”

 Pair frozen raspberries—or whatever frozen fruit you have on hand—with part-skim cottage cheese for a protein-packed snack that tastes like a treat.
 Frozen fruits are ideal when you’re short on time (no washing) or fresh produce (their shelf life is nearly endless).
-And since berries are typically picked at peak season, and then flash-frozen, they retain their sweet, tangy flavor and nutrient density.
+And since berries are typically picked at peak season, and then flash-frozen, they retain their sweet, tangy flavour and nutrient density.